SAP/fosstars-rating-core/docs/oss/security/apache/eagle.md

 ```
 Here is how the rating was calculated:
   Score:........Security of project
-  Value:........4.74  out of 10.00
+  Value:........1.68  out of 10.00
   Confidence:...9.52  out of 10.00
   Based on:.....7 sub-scores:
       Sub-score:....Unpatched vulnerabilities
       Importance:...High (weight 0.84 out of 1.00)
-      Value:........10.00 out of 10.00
+      Value:........0.00  out of 10.00
       Confidence:...10.00 out of 10.00
       Based on:...1 features:
-          Info about vulnerabilities:...0 vulnerabilities
+          Info about vulnerabilities:...25 vulnerabilities
-      Explanation:..No unpatched vulnerabilities found which is good
+      Explanation:..Found 3 unpatched vulnerabilities with high severity which decreased the score on 24.00 (3 * 8.00)
+                    Found 6 unpatched vulnerabilities with medium severity which decreased the score on 24.00 (6 * 4.00)
+                    Found 1 unpatched vulnerabilities with low severity which decreased the score on 1.00 (1 * 1.00)

       Sub-score:....Project activity
       Description:..The score is based on number of commits and contributors.